hudson155/kairo/README.md

   Each Limber application has a matching Auth0 organization, enabling maximum authentication flexibility.
   JWTs and user tokens are supported.
-- Authorization is managed using feature-specific permission schemas.
+- Authorization is managed using Feature-specific permission schemas.

 ### Infrastructure